 Verse 23: And in the latter time of their kingdom, when the transgressors are come to the full, a king of fierce countenance, and understanding dark sentences, shall stand up.

-The words “in the latter time” come from what should be a somewhat familiar word “achariyth” we studied in verse in which in that context, referred to the extreme end of time.
-But, in this case, we must back up from the extreme end to a time sooner when “in the time of the “kingdom” referred to in verse 22, that of Alexander’s successors, was fulfilled.
+The words “in the latter time” come from the word “achariyth,” the same word used in verse 19 to represent the extreme end of time.
+But, in this case, it is applied to the latter time of the “kingdoms” referred to in verse 22, those of Alexander’s successors.

 At this point we come to another problem similar to that encountered in verses 8 and 9 where the emergence of the “little horn” power is depicted.
-So, the question arises again, is the “king of fierce countenance” parallel to the “little horn” power representative of both pagan and papal Rome, or is he parallel only to papal Rome?
-Also, are “the transgressors” inclusive of Alexander’s successors and pagan Rome?
-In my thinking, such must be the case, because as we examine the characteristics of this “king,” we will find them to be nearly identical to the characteristics of papal Rome alone.
+So, the question arises again, is the “king of fierce countenance,” who is parallel to the “little horn” power, representative of both pagan and papal Rome, or does he represent only to papal Rome?
+Consider “the transgressors:” They must be inclusive of Alexander’s successors and pagan Rome.
+The successor to pagan Rome, “the king of fierce countenance,” must be papal Rome alone.

 Verse 24: And his power shall be mighty, but not by his own power: and he shall destroy wonderfully, and shall prosper, and practise, and shall destroy the mighty and the holy people.

 The last phrase alluding to “the mighty and the holy people,” identifies this “fierce . . . king” who directs his animosity against those who differ with him religiously, as a religious power, while pagan Rome detested Christians because they threatened it politically not necessarily religiously.